AndyB400/inmate-intake/README.md

 ## MVP Requirement Notes

-The models include an IsActive boolean flag to soft delete the entities
+The models include an IsActive boolean flag to soft delete the entities \
+To display the location history on the dashboard click the location icon on the right to expand the row.

 ## Solution Overview